Moventes/modelata-angular-fire/README.md

 - your models extends MFModel.
 - this minimal constructor is same for all models. userModel is instanciate by UserDao only.
-- all attributes must set with a default value (any value).
+- all attributes must be set with a default value (any value).

 ### PREFIX SUFFIX